userSor/Thirty-One-Days/README.md

 # Thirty One Days
-A game about surviving in a mysterious forest.
-Game is available [here](https://usersorrow.github.io/ThirtyOneDays/)
+A text-based survival game about surviving in a mysterious forest.
+The game is available [here](https://usersorrow.github.io/ThirtyOneDays/)

 ### Story
 *It was a vacation.
 I was driving on a mountain, trying to reach the hotel at the top.
 Suddenly, the road was slippery, and the next thing I knew, I was falling.
 Thud!
 As I drifted to sleep, I heard a voice in my head saying “Thirty one days to survive. . .”*